philipturner/swift-opencl/README.md

 }
 ```

+Because SwiftOpenCL dynamically loads OpenCL symbols at runtime, it can import OpenCL on macOS without depending on the Objective-C framework.
+This means SwiftOpenCL's Swift module can be named `OpenCL`.
+If you use SwiftOpenCL, ensure the system framework named `OpenCL` is not in your dependency chain.

 `CLError` produces a name collision with Apple’s CoreLocation framework.
-You can work around it by stating `CoreLocation.CLError` and `SwiftOpenCL.CLError` explicitly.
+You can work around it by stating `CoreLocation.CLError` and `OpenCL.CLError` explicitly.